nothingless/chromium_clean/README.md

 If you find anything else Chromium leaves behind on disk and should be deleted as well, please make a pull request.

-One thing I am missing when using this script I cannot define custom search engines.
+One thing I am missing when using this script is that I cannot define custom search engines.
 Those seem to be kept in a sqlite file and so far I was too lazy to dabble with that.
 If you can think of an elegant solution, please make a pull request.